 - Single Fold Binding Tutorial (Jaybird Quilts)

-In case you are curious, the patterns in the 2019 Quilter’s Planner magazine are written for creating 2 1/2″ by width of fabric strip, straight grain, double fold bindings, and are best sewn on with a scant 3/8″ seam allowance.
+Unless otherwise stated, Quilter’s Planner patterns are written for creating 2 1/2″ by width of fabric strip, straight grain, double fold bindings, and are best sewn on with a scant 3/8″ seam allowance.